theLadEli/learning-react/readme.md

 ```js
 <img src={Sammy} alt="Sammy image" width={200} height={200} />
 ```

+As a rule, when referencing variables as an HTML parameter inside `jsx`, you wrap it in curly brackets instead of quotation marks.

 ## Adding CSS
 Create a new directory inside `src/` called `css/`.
 Inside there create the CSS file `main.css` and add the necessary styling code.